RedCreationTech/sqlite-jdbc/README.md

 ## Hint for maven-shade-plugin

-You may need to add shade plugin transformer to solve `No suitable driver found for jdbc:sqlite:` issue.
+You may need to add shade plugin transformer to solve `No suitable driver found for jdbc:sqld22:` issue.

 ```xml
 <transformer